-- Get the general manager’s name and write a nice note expressing your excitement for a visit and politely requesting a little additional time.
-Indicate the number of extra hours you’d like.
+- Write a nice note to the general manager: Express your excitement for your visit and politely request a late checkout.
+Be sure to specify the number of extra hours you’d like.

-- When you arrive, request it and inform the front desk receptionist that you have previously requested it and should be in the system.
-You may be given a few hours leeway if the hotel is not fully booked.
+- Request a late checkout when you arrive: Inform the front desk receptionist that you previously requested a late checkout and should be in the hotel’s system.
+You may be given a few extra hours if the hotel is not fully booked.

-- Offer to pay for an extra time early in the morning you are set to leave.
-Some hotels may be able to provide half-day pricing if they are not fully booked.
-You might even be allowed to stay for a few more hours for free.
+- Consider paying for extra time: If possible, offer to pay for a few extra hours early in the morning you are set to leave.
+Some hotels may offer half-day pricing if they are not fully booked, or may even allow you to stay for a few more hours for free.

-- Many hotels will let your room key expire before the end of your late checkout period.
-So, even if you have late checkout till 3 p.m., your room key may no longer work after 12 p.m.
-This means that you will need to renew your room keys if you return to the hotel after that time.
+- Renew your room keys: Some hotels may let your room key expire before the end of your late checkout period, so be sure to renew your keys if you return to the hotel after that time.

 Different hotel groups have different policies so make sure you browse the details when you are looking for the best way to book at Marriott, Hilton, Hyatt, and others.

 If you are unable to obtain a late checkout,

 If the hotel does not allow you to stay longer than intended without incurring additional fees for a late checkout, you have a variety of options for passing the time: